Wednesday, September 23, 2009

 Best known for her flower paintings, Georgia O’Keeffe often used striking viewpoints to draw attention to her subject matter.
 She painted her flowers so large that they had to be noticed and seen in a new way.

 O'Keeffe was born in 1887 in Wisconsin, the second of seven children.
-She grew up on a large farm close to nature.
+She grew up close to nature on a large farm.
 As a child, she had a rebellious temperament and found school dull and constricting.
 By age ten, she had already decided that she would grow up to be an artist.

 After her husband died, O'Keeffe moved to New Mexico and painted the nature she loved so much.
 She was ninety-eight years old when she died in 1986.